This section contains the answers to frequently asked questions about Pocopson Township procedures, services and third party contact information.

 The Township Building Inspector is in the office on Mondays and Thursdays only, and the Zoning Officer works for Pocopson on as as-needed basis.
 Please allow at least two weeks for processing of a permit application.
 If any construction begins before a permit is issued and paid for, the permit fees will be doubled.

 Contact my legislators?

-U.S. Representative Patrick Meehan (US 7th Congressional District)
+U.S. Representative Chrissy Houlahan (US 6th Congressional District)

 The three-member Chester County Board of Commissioners constitutes the chief governing body of the county.
 The board, together with its executive staff, manages a large and diverse organization whose mission is to provide quality government services in an efficient, cost effective manner.
 Elected every four years, the commissioners are responsible for policy making, fiscal management, and the administration of county affairs for the Chester County population of 510,000.

 916 West Cypress Street, Kennett Square, PA 19348

 Find public transportation in Pocopson?

 Bus service in Pocopson Township is very limited.
 The Southern Chester County Organization on Transportation (SCCOOT) bus route follows Route 52 through Pocopson, but Pocopson Home is the only identified stop.
 SEPTA provides bus service in West Chester, with connections to various destinations.
 The service runs Monday through Saturday.

 An additional bus service available to Pocopson Township residents is Rover, a reservation based, countywide transportation service.
 The bus operates on weekdays and on a limited basis on weekends.
 The service focuses on senior citizens, medical assistance card holders, and persons with disabilities.
 Fares for those riders are partially subsidized.
 Service to the general public is full fare and based on availability.
 The service is currently operating approximately 65 shuttles daily throughout Chester County.